smart-on-fhir/fhir-bulk-data-docs/README.md

 - ```Accept``` (required)

-  Specifies the format of the OperationOutcome response to the kick-off request in the case of an error.
+  Specifies the format of the optional OperationOutcome response to the kick-off request.
 Currently, only application/fhir+json is supported.

 - ```Prefer``` (required)